 Before the Initiative began in 2014, 10 million people in Uganda were at risk of losing their sight to trachoma.
 Thanks to the efforts of partners and the Trachoma Initiative, working in tandem with other programmes, the Ministry of Health now estimates that less than 300,000 people are at risk of getting the disease.

-We began our work in Uganda by training and certifying surgeons to correct the in-turned eyelashes of people with trichiasis.
-We have also trained 5,641 case finders to locate people in need of treatment, which has helped reduce the time surgeons spend screening patients at outreach camps.
-This has enabled us to treat 24,000 people who needed pain-relieving and potentially sight-saving surgery.
+We began our work in Uganda by training and certifying 68 surgeons to correct the in-turned eyelashes of people with trichiasis.
+We have also trained more than 8,200 case finders to locate people in need of treatment, which has helped reduce the time surgeons spend screening patients at outreach camps.
+This has enabled us to treat more than 30,500 people who needed pain-relieving and potentially sight-saving surgery.